geogardenclub/geogardenclub.github.io/docs/business-guide/strategic-plan-2027/proposals-2027.md

 This page presents our thinking regarding the most important ways to allocate time and money across the four GGC customer lifecycle phases in 2027.

 :::info
 Customer growth is a primary focus for 2027 activities.
 All proposed tasks should directly or indirectly support this goal.
-Additional activities that don't support customer retention are included at the bottom of the page for future consideration.
+Additional activities that don't support customer growth are included at the bottom of the page for future consideration.
 :::

 ## Customer Acquisition Phase